lili668668/LineStickerCrawler/README.md

 Crawler line stickers from line store with Python3

 ## About it
-It will crawler there, https://store.line.me/home/zh-Hant, and it will help you to download large line sticker picture.
+It will crawler there, https://store.line.me/home/zh-Hant, and it will help you to download large line sticker pictures.

 ## Usage
 ```